 Need a coach?
 Coach training has proliferated recently.
 I recommend that you seek out a coach certified by the International Coaching Federation that accredits coach schools and requires completion of hours and an exam to become a Certified Professional Coach.
 They also provide a directory to help you find a good fit with a coach.

-Written by Christine Brodmerkel MACP, soon to be certified as a Professional Coach from the top credentialed coaching program in the country, the Institute for Professional Excellence in Coaching.
+Written by Christine Brodmerkel MACP, a Certified Professional Coach from the Institute for Professional Excellence in Coaching.
 She comes to coaching after receiving her Master’s degree in Counseling Psychology from the Institute on Transpersonal Psychology and serving in community mental health in Charlottesville, Virginia.
-Christine specializes in connecting clients to their inner voices to make excellent decisions and enjoy life authentically.
+Christine specializes in connecting clients to their inner wisdom to make excellent decisions and enjoy life to the fullest!